 In terms of improvements that could be made to the scheme the main one relates to the lighting plan.
 It is noted that bollard lighting is intended to be installed along the length of the pedestrian footpath linking in from Huddersfield Road.
 It is not considered that this provides enough height or light levels to allow for facial recognition which can create or increase the fear of crime when visibility is reduced.
 As the footpath is surrounded by existing mature trees on one side, from a personal safety aspect the route should be well lit to increase surveillance of the route.
 It is therefore recommended that led lighting columns should be installed instead and these can be fitted with hoods if there is an impact on birds/bats in order to prevent light spillage.
-As this route will be used all year round by residents on Huddersfield Road and the surrounding area this recommendation is taken on board and an appropriate condition requiring lighting details is recommended.
+As this route will be used all year round by residents on Huddersfield Road and the surrounding area this recommended.